Quantum-Quorum/2026-NVIDIA/README.md

 Congratulations on finishing the first part of the challenge!

 You will now get to run your code on real GPUs using NVIDIA's Brev Platform.
 Don't worry, you don't need to pay for anything!
-Once completing phase 1 and your logic is validated, we will provide you with a **$20 Brev coupon code**.
+Once completing Phase 1 and your logic is validated, we will provide you with a **$20 Brev coupon code**.

 > Take budget into consideration when selecting a GPU to run your code on.
 We know it's tempting to select a B300, but selecting more expensive options will burn through your credits significantly faster.

+**Good luck.
+Let the agents build the code, you build the architecture.**

 ## Resources
 ### CUDA-Q